noopkat/oled-js/README.md

 1. `git clone` this repo (get latest release instead of master branch)
 2. `npm install`
-3. Replace width, height, address and protocol params with your own in tests/demoTime.js
+3. Replace width, height, and other values in the options with your own in tests/demoTime.js
 4. `node tests/demoTime.js`

 ### I2C example